Furison-Tech/laraveditorjs/README.md

 ```

 ## Versioning
-This package was made for laravel 10 & 11.
+This package was made for laravel 10 & 11 and requires a minimum of PHP 8.1.